Critical Care Register Nurse Practice Test

 o vascular access

-• Conduct physical exam of critically ill or injured patients
+• Conduct physical assessment of critically ill or injured patients

-• Conduct psychosocial exam of critically ill or injured patients
+• Conduct psychosocial assessment of critically ill or injured patients

 • Evaluate diagnostic test results and laboratory values